cyclaero/clone/README.md

+### [ACTION REQUIRED] Your GitHub account, cyclaero, will soon require 2FA

+Here is the deal: https://obsigna.com/articles/1693258424.html

+---

 clone is a file tree cloning tool which runs 3 threads - a scheduler (main), a reader, and a writer thread.
 Reading and writing occurs in parallel.
 While this is most beneficial for copying data from one physical disk to another, clone is